roflmaostc/FFTResampling.jl/README.md

 | [![][docs-stable-img]][docs-stable-url] [![][docs-dev-img]][docs-dev-url] | [![][CI-img]][CI-url] | [![][codecov-img]][codecov-url] |

-This package provides a simple sinc interpolation written in Julia.
+This package provides a simple sinc interpolation (up and downsampling) written in Julia.
 The FFTW based method `sinc_interpolate` requires a periodic, bandwidth limited (and properly Nyquist sampled) signal.
-`sinc_interpolate_sum` is a naive implementation of the sum based sinc interpolation. `sinc_interpolate_sum` only works for 1D arrays.

 ## Installation
 `FFTInterpolations.jl` is available for all version equal or above Julia 1.3.
 It is mainly tested under Linux but should also work on Windows.